資源中心

 For example, the United States uses Type A or B plugs, most European countries use Type C or F, while the United Kingdom uses Type G. These variations are designed to ensure electrical safety and compatibility within each region.

-What are Common Types of Power Cords
+What are Common Types of Power Cords?

 Type A / B (Used in the United States, Canada, and parts of Japan)